BloomTech-Labs/mission-control-be/README.md

 ## Documentation

-See [Frontend Documentation](https://github.com/Lambda-School-Labs/mission-control-fe/blob/master/README.md) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/Lambda-School-Labs/mission-control-fe/blob/master/README.md) for details on the frontend of our project.